Have you got too much cash?

-But having too much cash sat idle in a portfolio is actually a common issue.
-I’ve been doing some more financial coaching this week and this comes up a lot.
+But having too much cash sat idle in a portfolio is a common problem, one I see a lot in my coaching.

 Many smart, hardworking people are good at earning and saving but have a blind spot when it comes to investing.
-They accumulate cash savings but then get stuck, often due to lack of confidence or fear.
-People get paralysed by indecision and the endless choices available.
+They accumulate cash savings but then get stuck, paralysed by indecision and the endless choices available.

-Don’t get me wrong, its important to have a cash reserve.
-This could be a stash of say 3 – 6 months spending as an emergency fund for unforeseen expenses (e.g. house or car repairs).
+Don’t get me wrong, its important to have some cash.
+This could be say 3 – 6 months spending held in a separate bank account as an emergency fund for unforeseen expenses (e.g. house or car repairs).
 You should also allocate cash for near term liabilities such as a tax bill due within a year.

-If you are retired, its also helpful to have some cash (or government bonds that can be turned into cash easily during a crash) so that you never need be a forced seller of equities to fund living costs.
-If you have enough gilts (or treasuries) to cover say 3 – 5 years of spending, that’s enough to cover most bear markets.
+And if you are retired, its also helpful to have some extra cash (or government bonds that can be turned into cash easily) so that you are never a forced seller of shares to fund your living costs.
+If you have enough cash or gilts (treasuries) to cover say 3 – 5 years of spending, that’s enough to cover most bear markets.

-Buy to let landlording provides a successful route to wealth-building for many.
-In the UK, 50 years of population growth combined with planning restrictions have given people the quaint notion that you can’t go wrong with property.
-Unfortunately you can definitely go wrong with property (and mortgages) as many people found in 1981 when UK interest rates hit 17% and 1992 when they briefly hit 15%.
+Buy to let landlording can provide a successful vehicle for wealth-building.
+But, in the UK, 50 years of population growth combined with planning restrictions have given people the quaint notion that you can’t go wrong with property.
+Unfortunately you can definitely go wrong with property, as many people found out the hard way in 1981 when UK interest rates hit 17% and 1992 when they briefly hit 15%.

-Real estate has a couple of key psychological advantages over equities.
-People love the fact that they can see and kick their property: It must be real, my foot hurts!
+Real estate has a couple of psychological advantages over stocks.
+People love that they can see and kick their property: It must be real, my foot hurts!
 They also like that there is no market price quoted on a screen.
 That way, they can ignore price fluctuations and pretend they don’t exist.

-But as Ben Graham explains in The Intelligent Investor, the fact that equities have easy marketability should only be an advantage for the rational investor and never a drawback.
-A market price for a stock provides an option that can either be ignored or used.
+But as Ben Graham explains in The Intelligent Investor, the fact that shares have easy marketability should only be an advantage for the rational investor and never a drawback.
+A market price for a share provides an option that can either be ignored or used.

-Do not blame governments for this.
-They are only doing what their masters (us) have instructed them to do.
+Please don’t blame governments for this.
+They are only doing what their masters (us) instructed them to do.
 We The People elected representatives that spent more on schools, hospitals, guns and paperclips than they raised from taxes.
-The government then borrowed to make up the difference.
-Unfortunately things got a bit out of hand on this front, so the Government is now going to have to inflate away the real value of the debt over a period of years.
+The government then borrows to make up the difference.
+Unfortunately things got a bit out of hand on this front, so governments are now going to have to inflate away the real value of the debt over a period of years.

 This is nothing new.
 In 1945 Britain had accumulated huge debts to fight the second world war.
 Government debt to nominal GDP peaked at 240%.
 Over the next 35 or so years, governments ran policy to engineer inflation.
 In 1974, retail price inflation peaked at 26%.
 Unpleasant as this was, it worked.
 Government debt to nominal GDP fell below 30% in the early 2000s.